 Duke University Health System (DUHS) may rely on an external IRB, meaning the IRB of another institution or organization, or an independent (commercial) IRB, for review and approval of human research if such reliance benefits DUHS, its investigators, and/or its research participants.

 External Research by Duke Faculty or Staff

-When a Duke faculty member or staff member, whether on sabbatical or not, proposes to do human subject research at a site other than within DUHS, but in connection with his or her Duke responsibilities, the conduct of the research must meet all applicable federal regulations governing the protection of human research subjects and this policy.
+When a Duke faculty member or staff member, whether on sabbatical or not, proposes to do human subject research at a site other than within DUHS, but in connection with their Duke responsibilities, the conduct of the research must meet all applicable federal regulations governing the protection of human research subjects and this policy.